Buffy: Because you're famous?

-- Beach Episode: Starts as one with the Scoobies hanging out at the beach.
-Until a sudden storm interrupts their fun.
+- Beach Episode: Starts as one with the Scoobies hanging out at the beach — until a sudden storm interrupts their fun.

-Giles: I was just about to kill those loathsome creatures when Riley interrupted me.
+- Blatant Lies: Giles on being licked by three buxom vampire sisters.Giles: I was just about to kill those loathsome creatures when Riley interrupted me.

 Riley: Really?
-You were gonna nuzzle 'em to death?"
+You were gonna nuzzle 'em to death?

 - Breaking and Bloodsucking: Of course Drac is going to do things the traditional way.

 - Butt-Monkey: The de facto Trope Namer.
 This was the first usage of the term on television.Xander: Dammit!
 You know what?
 I'm sick of this crap.
 I'm sick of being the guy who eats insects and gets the funny syphilis.
 As of this moment, it's over.
 I'm finished being everybody's butt-monkey!

 [Giles, Riley, and Buffy nod and try to look solemn]

 Buffy: Check.
 No more butt-monkey.

-- Count Obvious: Dracula has just been Punched Across the Room by Buffy.
+- Captain Obvious: Dracula has just been Punched Across the Room by Buffy.Dracula: You are resisting.

 Buffy: Looks like.

-Giles: Willow, um... you mustn't repeat what I'm about to say.
+- Department of Redundancy Department: Willow's long way of saying "yes".Giles: Willow, um... you mustn't repeat what I'm about to say.
 Especially not to Buffy.